iron-fish/website/docs/whitepaper/3_storage.md

 ### Merkle Tree of Nullifiers

 Just like the Merkle Tree of Notes is an accumulator for notes, the Merkle Tree of Nullifiers is an accumulator for nullifiers.
-It is simply used to keep track of all the nullifiers (which are 32 byte numbers) ever revealed when their accompanying notes are spent.
+It is simply used to keep track of all the nullifiers (which are 32-byte numbers) ever revealed when their accompanying notes are spent.

 We’ve chosen this tree to be the same size as the Merkle Tree of Notes since it’ll grow in linear proportion.
 However, we chose a different hashing function than Pedersen because this tree is not referenced in any of the zero-knowledge proofs, and therefore can use a faster hashing function.
 We chose blake3.